 Cannabis medicine focuses on treating a variety of medical conditions.

-Are there risks?** Dr. B**: There are risks to any treatment.
+Dr. B: There are risks to any treatment.
 Seldom headlined are the consequences of undertreated or untreated pain.
 According to the American Osteopathic Association, chronic pain “affects more Americans than cancer, diabetes, and heart disease combined.”

 Patients and physicians should discuss potential negative effects.
 About 90 percent of my patients use very small amounts of cannabis, and learn quickly how to avoid problems.
 And like with any medication, I screen for the small minority of those who may be prone to misuse and addiction.